abajwa-hw/security-workshops/Setup-knox-22.md

 - Start Knox using Ambari (it comes pre-installed with HDP 2.2)

-- Try out a WebHDFS request.
+- Try out a WebHDFS request through Knox now.
 The guest user is defined in the demo LDAP that Knox comes with which is why this works. notice it goes over HTTPS (not HTTP) on port 8443 and credentials are needed
 ```
 curl -iv -k -u guest:guest-password https://sandbox.hortonworks.com:8443/gateway/default/webhdfs/v1/?op=LISTSTATUS
 ```